aharrison24/pascals_triangle/README.md

 #### Q: What C++ standard can I use
 The project is set up to allow C++17.
 Please stick to that.

+#### Q: Can my solution be header-only?
+Sure.
+In the submission form, where it asks for the contents of the cpp file, just leave the box empty.

 #### Q: Can I use any third-party libraries?
 You may use anything in the C++ standard library.
 If you wish, you may also use